Wire-Network/wire-docs/docs/smart-contract-development/hello-world-contract-short.md

 ### 3. Deploy the Contract

 Before deploying, ensure you have an account to deploy the contract to.
-Create an account if necessary and replace `PUBLIC_KEY` with the development key used in Manage Local Wallet with clio guide (see [Import Keys](../getting-started/manage-local-wallet-with-clio.md#import-the-development-key); key pair is also listed [here](#development-key-pair)).
-Your wallet must be also unlocked before using it(see [Unlock a wallet](../getting-started/manage-local-wallet-with-clio.md#unlock-a-wallet))
+Create an account if necessary and replace `PUBLIC_KEY` with the development key used in Manage Local Wallet with clio guide (see [Import Keys](../getting-started/manage-local-wallet-with-clio.md#import-the-development-key); key pair is also listed [here](../getting-started/manage-local-wallet-with-clio.md#development-key)).
+Your wallet must be also unlocked before using it (see [Unlock a wallet](../getting-started/manage-local-wallet-with-clio.md#unlock-a-wallet)).

 #### 3.1.
 Create an account using `clio`